vidhi-kumar/vidhi-kumar.github.io/README.md

   - Executed data loading via SQL Loader and managed a web portal that provided clients with live, summarized graphs and reports for real-time insights.

 - **Software Engineer**
-  Tangoe Usage Management project: Processed call records and generated invoices for over 25 clients.
+  - Part of the Tangoe call detail records usage management team, processing call records and generating detailed invoices categorizing calls into different sections for internal billing by the client teams.
+Achieved over 85% improvement in critical data processing through SQL Loader code optimization, reducing time from 46 hours to 6 hours.
-  - Applied EDA and time series analysis to uncover patterns in call duration and peak hours.
+  - Applied EDA and time series analysis on Call Data Records to determine patterns in call duration and peak hours, uncovering evolving call trends over different time intervals.
-  - Developed Sports Inventory Management APIs for Proof of Concept using FastAPI and JWT authentication.
+  - Developed Sports Inventory Management APIs for a client’s Proof of Concept, utilizing Docker containerization for easy local deployment and connecting to a relational database.
+Implemented FastAPI for API creation, Swagger for documentation, and secured access with JWT token authentication.
-  - Worked on sentiment analysis using MLOps, achieving 86% accuracy in a Proof of Concept.
+  - Achieved 86% accuracy in an MLOps-driven sentiment analysis Proof of Concept using Twitter data, incorporating distributed data processing, model training, reproducibility, and deployment.

 - **Mentorship Program**
   Contributed to the development of privacy-preserving machine learning models for skin cancer detection using federated learning.